(Note: This is my professional profile. For a more fun, down-to-earth description of myself and Popsori, please go to the About Us page.)

 Below are my several of my publications in articles and videos.

-Publications that interviewed or referenced me in news and academia
+Publications interviewed or referenced in

 Kübra Okutan / Roskilde University, Denmark: The rise of Korean music and hip-hop